-chimpanzee tracking in nyungwe forest national park
+CAN I WATCH chimpanzee in nyungwe forest national park

-Nyungwe forest national park chimpanzee groups under habituation with the largest number contain about 60 chimpanzees and the other group in the Cyamudongo has a small number of about 30 chimpanzees, nyungwe forest national park offers the most triumphant distinguished experiences though sometimes it is very hard to see chimpanzees because the forest has rugged terrains.
+Nyungwe forest national park chimpanzee groups under habituation, with the largest number containing about 60 chimpanzees, and the other group in the Cyamudongo has a small number of about 30 chimpanzees.
+Nyungwe Forest National Park offers the most triumphant and distinguished experiences, though sometimes it is very hard to see chimpanzees because the forest has rugged terrain.

 Nyungwe Forest National Park’s chimpanzee tracking starts in three major reception centers: Uwinka, the main center; Kitabi; and Gisakura, where all tourists meet park ranger guides.
 Tourists are expected to arrive at any of these locations by 4:30 a.m., so that they can be driven to the starting point of the trek by 5:00 a.m.

 According to research, Nyungwe Forest National Park only allows tourists to spend one hour with these chimps while getting close to nature, learning how chimps go about their lives, and discovering the behaviors that make chimps contain 99% of the original DNA of humans.